 I have been told that my approach is person, or client-centred.
-To some extent this has to be true in the sense that any effective therapist has to demonstrate respect and regard for the person in front of them.
+To some extent this has to be true in the sense that any effective therapist has to demonstrate respect and positive regard for the person in front of them.

-That said, I am not convinced that I am person-centred in the traditional understanding of the ‘person-centred school’.
+That said, I am not convinced that I am ‘person-centred’ in the traditional understanding of the ‘person-centred school’.
 This perspective can be tracked back to the work of Carl Rogers (assuming you do not want to travel back to the Greeks!).

 My understanding of this summary illustration of the six conditions, in brief, is:

 1. that a relationship between client and therapist must exist and that each person’s perception of the other is important.

 2. that incongruence exists between the client’s experience and awareness.
 This is a normal human condition, but one that motivates clients to seek to change.
 Does the therapist’s incongruence add to this ‘motivation’ to change?

 3. the therapist needs to be congruent within the therapeutic relationship.
 That means the therapist is not “acting”.
 They can draw on their own experiences to facilitate the relationship.
 Traditional therapies were doubtful about therapists’ sharing their own experiences so Rogers was breaking ground here in the mid-20th century.